mellson/Alfred-Google-Translate/README.md

 t en da How awesome is Alfred?

+#Standard Language Version
+I've also encluded an extension which you can use for doing translations easier between standard languages.
+Install the extension and set your default languages at the top of the script.

+Now you only have to type:

+tt How awesome is Alfred?

+To convert between your standard languages.

+This makes it easy to also setup up a hotkey for translating selected text in Mac OS X.

+Goto to Alfred settings -> Hotkeys
+Add Extensions -> Shell Script
+Select the Google Translator Standard Language extension Check the argument box for selected text in OS X
+Set your hotkey and you are done.

+Now you can select any text in OS X, press your hotkey and have your translation presented via Growl.

 #Shell Script
 I've included the shell script if you would like to translate from the terminal.